-From the Principal
+From the Principal’s Desk

-Dear Parents and Guardians,
+Dear Parents and Caregivers,

 As always, if you have any specific questions or concerns, please feel free to contact your child’s teacher or the main office.

 Mrs. Renee Vogt

 This month’s lesson focuses on how to solve problems with others.
 Problem solving skills help prepare students for life and future careers.
 Students were able to identify actions we might take when problems arise.
 Students learned how to recognize what is a big problem or small problem.